-We're seeing more and more automakers incorporating Android Auto-compatible displays into their vehicles, but you don't need to buy a brand new car to take advantage of Android's car-optimized way of interacting with Google Assistant, maps and music apps.
-The Android Auto app can give you the same experience right on your phone, with a Bluetooth FM Transmitter and your choice of car mount completing a seamless setup.
+We're seeing more and more automakers incorporating Android Auto-compatible displays into their vehicles.
+Still, you don't need to buy a brand new vehicle to stream music in the car or take advantage of Android's car-optimized way of interacting with Google Assistant, maps, and music apps.
+The Android Auto for phone screens app can give you the same experience right on your device, with a Bluetooth FM Transmitter and your choice of car mount, completing a seamless setup.
 If you're not currently using Android Auto in your car, we've got the perfect guide that should work with any phone and any make and model of car.

 Products used in this guide

-- Trusty cable: Ventev Chargesync Alloy Cable (USB Type A-C) ($22 at Amazon)
+- Trusty cable: AmazonBasics USB Type A-C Cable ($11 at Amazon)

 - Budget mount: Spigen Style Ring ($13 at Amazon)

-- Your driving assistant: Android Auto (Free at Google Play)
+- Your driving assistant: Android Auto for phone screens (Free at Google Play)

-How to set up Android Auto to auto-launch on your phone when you get in your car
+How to set up Android Auto to auto-launch on your phone so that you can stream music in your car

-- Download and install the Android Auto app on your phone.
+- Download and install the Android Auto for phone screens app on your phone.

-- Plug your Bluetooth FM Transmitter in your car and pair with your phone.
+- Plug your Bluetooth FM Transmitter in your car and pair it with your phone.

-Launch Android Auto.
-If it's your first time, you'll want to accept all the permissions that Google asks for and then tap the Menu icon in the top-left corner.
+- Launch the Android Auto for phone screens app.
+If it's your first time, you'll want to accept all the permissions that Google asks for.

 - Tap Settings.